destinio/quotes/README.md

 ## Dealing with People
 - "The ability to speak does not make you intelligent." - Qui-Gon Jinn
+- "I have noticed even people who claim everything is predestined, and that we can do nothing to change it, look before they cross the road." - Stephen Hawking

 ## Links
 - and awesome list of MJ quotes - https://www.inc.com/benjamin-p-hardy/23-michael-jordan-quotes-that-will-immediately-boost-your-confidence.html